wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc11_11_2025.md

 - EM: 2D→2D leaked flare interaction, throttled by logarithmic lensing (L = α ln(m_probe/m_e)).

 Anomalies resolved: Proton radius (3.89% vs. 3.80%), R_K (0.844 vs. 0.846), muon g-2 (2.07 ppm vs. 2.14 ppm).
 Baryogenesis via chiral selection.
 Cosmology: Flatness from 2D genesis plane.

+The model extends to macro-scales, where black holes are identified as large-scale void shells—structurally equivalent to up quarks (stable low-density cores) but amplified by factors on the order of 10^{18} or greater in size and mass.
+This scaling leverages geometric emergence from the fluid's 3D bulk and 2D surface terms, resolving singularities as distributed density perturbations rather than point collapses.

 One anchor.
 Two hands.
 One fluid.